A complete concept review submission includes:

 After the submission is received from DCRA, CFA staff may determine that the project requires review by the Commission of Fine Arts in its public meeting.
 If notified by CFA staff that a public review will be required, the applicant must forward additional materials:

 - A project booklet (10 copies, 11x17 inch or 8 1/2x11 inch format) for distribution to the members of the Commission in advance of the meeting.
 The booklet should describe the project scope, program, and goals and include the same drawings and photographs required above.
+The booklet should also be provided in digital format (PDF preferred).

 - A digital presentation file or set of presentation boards that includes, but is not limited to, the graphic information provided in the project booklet, for presentation in the Commission of Fine Arts meeting.